Pistos/styleguide/ruby-style.md

 * Use def self.method to define singleton methods.

 * Symbols are for internal use only: If it comes in as input, or goes out as output, it should be a String.
-If you find yoursef applying to_s to Symbols, they should have been a Strings to begin with.
+If you find yourself applying to_s to Symbols, they should have been Strings to begin with.
+Avoid turning Strings into Symbols (just use the Strings).

-* Add "global" methods to Kernel (if you have to) and make them private.
+* If you must add "global" methods, add them to Kernel (if you have to) and make them private.

 * Avoid alias when alias_method will do.